Home

 Welfare to Work Programs

-A short-term, work-focused program that provides recipients with support in moving from unsubsidized employment to increased economic stability.
-Families must work with an Employment Services provider in order to remain eligible.
-Program is limited to a maximum of four consecutive months in a 12-month period.
+The Diversionary Work Program is a short-term, work-focused program that provides recipients with support in moving to unsubsidized employment and increased economic stability.
+Families must work with the Employment Services provider in order to remain eligible.
+The program is limited to a maximum of four consecutive months in a 12 month period.
+Food support, child care assistance and crisis fund/emergency assistance may be available for participants.

 Short-term, work-focused program that provides recipients with support in moving to unsubsidized employment and increased economic stability.
 Families must work with an Employment Services provider in order to remain eligible.
 The program is limited to a maximum of 4 consecutive months in a 12 month period.